- See also: Charging Basics | Battery Cell Balancing | EV Range Variables

 Which battery is best for an EV?

-Manufacturers favour NMC batteries in long range models, because they pack more energy storage into the same size battery.
+Manufacturers favour NMC batteries in long range models, because they pack more energy storage into a given size battery, compared to an LFP battery of the same physical size.
 An LFP battery can supply 100-150 Wh/kg, while an NMC battery can supply 150-200 Wh/kg.

 LFP batteries are cheaper that NMC batteries, so they will often be the preferred option in lower cost EVs.